xiaomyer/lastfmpy/README.md

 - There are relevant docstrings on the functions of the main wrapper class.
 - Object attribute documentation may (?) be worked on but the code in [objects.py](https://github.com/MyerFire/lastfmpy/blob/master/lastfmpy/objects.py) is easily readable.
-- ****There is no API method for a user's currently playing song.
+- There is no API method for a user's currently playing song.
 The way to get the currently playing song of a user is to request recent tracks and check whether the first index of the list has the attribute `playing` set to true.
+    - **UPDATE** - There is now a utility function in the `User` object of the `Client` that does this for you: `get_now_playing(user)`

 ## Quick Start